cnbeining/Biligrab/README.md

 Integrated with most of the "black science".

-4 independent ways to parse true source(s).
+4 independent ways to parse source(s).

 Auto concat and convert to MP4 file(s), direct integrate with Mukioplayer-Py-Mac(https://github.com/cnbeining/Mukioplayer-Py-Mac  , the Flash danmaku playing solution) and ABPlayer-HTML5-Mac(https://github.com/cnbeining/ABPlayerHTML5-Py--nix  , the HTML5 playing solution, preferred).

-Interact and non-interact mode for different situations.
+Interact and command line mode for different situations.

 Intergrated with Danmaku2ass(https://github.com/m13253/danmaku2ass, GPL v2) by m13253, able to convert danmaku to ASS subtitle.
+Both py2 and master branch avalable for better handling danmaku.

+Able to export danmaku only.

 Usage
 ------